The Tangkoko National Park is a big nature reserve on the northeast tip of Sulawesi island in Indonesia, not too far from Manado city.

 Tangkoko Jungle Walk

 The jungle walk is pretty straightforward and not strenuous at all.

 It follows a flat path through the jungle that is mostly paved at first, and then at times cuts through the trees on a dirt path.

-I wore sandals and didn’t get any bug bites, but this was in the dry season, and the reserve is also known to have black tarantulas.
-So wearing shoes and bug spray is probably best!
+I wore shorts and sandals and somehow didn’t get any bug bites, but this was in the dry season and I sprayed myself with repellant.

-The biggest reason to tour Tangkoko park is to see the wildlife.
+The biggest reason to tour Tangkoko National Reserve is to see the wildlife.

 There are literally hundreds of Indonesian animal species living in the park, including a bunch of endemic species that only exist in Sulawesi.

 I spent two days touring the park, and in total I saw at least 50 black Sulawesi macaques, rare birds (kingfishers, owls, and hornbills), lizards, snakes, cicadas, tarsiers, and more.

 You can also see Cuscus bears and huge black tarantulas here.

 • Sulawesi Crested Macaques